 If I join your mailing list, how often will you send out emails?

-In general, you will only receive our newsletter once a month.
+In general, you will receive our newsletter once a month and a notice when we launch a new book.
 On occasion, there may be something special we feel you might be interested in so we'll send out a supplemental email.
 An example might be, one of our authors is going to be featured on a national television program, so we will send out information about when and where and at what time they will be featured.
 But, we will not bombard you with emails.
 If you decide to join a personal mailing list from one of our authors, that will be a separate mailing and not under the pervue of Indies United.